Subnormal number: Background

 Subnormal numbers provide the guarantee that addition and subtraction of floating-point numbers never underflows; two nearby floating-point numbers always have a representable non-zero difference.
 Without gradual underflow, the subtraction a − b can underflow and produce zero even though the values are not equal.
 This can, in turn, lead to division by zero errors that cannot occur when gradual underflow is used.

 Subnormal numbers were implemented in the Intel 8087 while the IEEE 754 standard was being written.
 They were by far the most controversial feature in the K-C-S format proposal that was eventually adopted, but this implementation demonstrated that subnormal numbers could be supported in a practical implementation.
 Some implementations of floating-point units do not directly support subnormal numbers in hardware, but rather trap to some kind of software support.
 While this may be transparent to the user, it can result in calculations that produce or consume subnormal numbers being much slower than similar calculations on normal numbers.

+IEEE

+In IEEE binary floating-point formats, subnormals are represented by having a zero exponent field with a non-zero significand field.
+In this standard, the existence of subnormal numbers allows the representations of some non-zero values with absolute value from $2^{-149}$ to $(2^{-126} - 2^{-149})$ for binary32, and from $2^{-1074}$ to $(2^{-1022} - 2^{-1074})$ for binary64.

+No other denormalized numbers exist in the IEEE binary floating-point formats, but they do exist in some other formats, including the IEEE decimal floating-point formats.